 Customer Service

-How dealers handle issues that arise is one of the biggest differentiators in how to choose which bullion dealers are best for you.
+How dealers handle issues that arise is one of the biggest differentiators in choosing which bullion dealers are best for you.
 Some questions to ask yourself when evaluating

 - Does the dealer have open inquiries with the Better Business Bureau?